visheshgupta08071992/SDETSpringWithDB/README.md

 2.@Mock Annotation is used to Mock classes on which the class under test is dependent on.

-3.@InjectMocks is used to create an Object of class under test. @InjectMocks inject all Mock Objects within the Object of class inder test.
+3.@InjectMocks is used to create an Object of class under test. @InjectMocks inject all Mock Objects within the Object of class under test.